D. EDWARD HAYS

-D. Edward Hays, is a founding member of the firm of Marshack Hays LLP.
+D. Edward Hays is a founding member of the firm of Marshack Hays LLP.
 He was born in Los Angeles, California.
 He graduated with honors from California State University at Fullerton in 1989 with a Bachelor of Arts degree in Business.
 He graduated from the University of Southern California Law Center in 1992 where he was a member of the Hale Moot Court Honors program.
 Mr. Hays was admitted to practice in 1992.
+Mr. Hays has been a Certified Bankruptcy Law Specialist with the State Bar of California from 2016 to the present.

 In 2000 and 2017, Mr. Hays was the Chair of the Commercial Law & Bankruptcy Section of the Orange County Bar Association.